Regularity structures for quasilinear singular SPDEs: Introduction

-The operator ${\sf P}_{<2}$ stands for the canonical lift operator of a spacetime/spatial function to the part of the polynomial regularity structure spanned by monomials of homogeneity less than $2$, and the operator $Q^{a(v_0),c}u_0$ is the free propagation of the initial condition $u_0$ under the non-translation invariant operator $(\partial_t-L^{a(v_0)}+c)$.
-The operator ${\sf K}^{a(v_0), c,\sf M}$ is the model dependent integration operator on modelled distributions intertwined to $(\partial_t-L^{a(v_0)}+c)$ via the reconstruction operator.
-The operator ${\sf Q}_{\le0}$ projects on elements of nonpositive homogeneity, and the operator $\bsD$ is a natural derivative operator on a space of modelled functions.

-We will see in Theorem \textit{\ref{ThmMainAnalytic}} that given any admissible model $\sf M$ on our regularity structure, equation \eqref{EqModifiedQgKPZ} has a unique solution over a model-dependent time interval $(0,t_0({\sf M}))$, in an appropriate class of modelled distributions.
+In Section {\sf \ref{SectionSetting}} below we will reformulate Equation \eqref{EqQgKPZBis} to an equation of modelled distributions, the detailed form of which is \eqref{EqModifiedQgKPZzeta}.
+We call this reformulated equation the modelled form of Equation \eqref{EqQgKPZBis}.
+We will see in Theorem \textit{\ref{ThmMainAnalytic}} that given any admissible model $\sf M$ on our regularity structure, the modelled form of Equation \eqref{EqQgKPZBis} has a unique solution over a model-dependent time interval $(0,t_0({\sf M}))$, in an appropriate class of modelled distributions.
 This analytical statement holds in the full subcritical range provided the model is part of the data.
 Such a statement was already proved by Gerencs\'er \& Hairer in \cite{GerencserHairer} in a different setting.
-However their choice of formulation for \eqref{EqQgKPZ} did not allow them to write down in the full subcritical range the renormalized equation satisfied by the reconstruction of the model dependent solution $\bsu$ of \eqref{EqModifiedQgKPZ} when the noise is smooth and one uses an appropriate admissible model.
+However their choice of formulation for \eqref{EqQgKPZ} did not allow them to write down in the full subcritical range the renormalized equation.
 The spacetime white noise regime is in particular out of range of their result.
-Working with an appropriate choice of model $\sf M$ that is the natural analogue in our setting of the BHZ renormalized model from \cite{BHZ} we are able to give in Theorem \textit{\ref{ThmMainRenormalized}} below { a} renormalized equation in the full subcritical regime.
-Denote by $\varepsilon$ a positive regularization parameter and by $\xi^\varepsilon\in C^\infty(\textbf{\textsf{R}}\times\textbf{\textsf{T}})$ an $\varepsilon$-regularized noise $\xi$.
-Denote by ${\sf M}^\varepsilon$ the BHZ renormalized model associated with $\xi^\epsilon$ and the operator $(\partial_t-L^{a(v_0)}+c)$, and denote by $u^\varepsilon$ the ${\sf M}^\varepsilon$-reconstruction of the solution $\bsu^\varepsilon$ of equation \eqref{EqModifiedQgKPZ} with ${\sf M}^\varepsilon$ in place of $\sf M$. { (The model ${\sf M}^\varepsilon$ is described precisely in Section \ref{SectionAdmissibleModelsPrepMaps}.)} The function $u^\varepsilon$ is defined on a time interval $[0,t_0({\sf M}^\varepsilon))$. { Our main results take a conditional form involving two assumptions.
-Assumption 1 is stated in Section \ref{SectionAdmissibleModelsPrepMaps} and assumes the convergence of the natural BHZ model associated with the non-translation invariant operator $(\partial_t - L^{a(v_0)}+c)$.
-There is no doubt that it holds true but we refrain from describing here the modifications of Chandra \& Hairer's work \cite{CH} needed to extend their result to our non translation-invariant setting. }
+The regularity structure in which we formulate the modelled form of Equation \eqref{EqQgKPZBis} is different from the regularity structure used in \cite{GerencserHairer}.
+Working with an appropriate choice of model $\sf M$ that is the natural analogue in our setting of the Bruned-Hairer-Zambotti (BHZ) renormalized model from \cite{BHZ} we are able to give in Theorem \textit{\ref{ThmMainRenormalized}} below a renormalized equation in the full subcritical regime.